keerthi-olm/react-redux-linechart/README.md

-Redox and React.js and d3.js infographic chart
+Redox, React.js and d3.js infographic chart
+This example uses svg maps with hot spots to visualise rain data for uk regions.
+Redox is used to for state management of the app

 To setup and run :